 - When completely cooled, store in an airtight container with wax paper between the layers.
 Allow to “age” a couple days to a week before serving.
 If desired, roll cookies in confectioners’ sugar once again before serving.

-- Some cooks use black pepper in these cookies, but many experienced pfefferneusse bakers insist on white pepper as called for in this recipe.
+- Some cooks use black pepper in these cookies, but many experienced pfefferneusse bakers insist on white pepper as called for here.
 If you use black pepper, the taste will be different than the intended results of this particular recipe.